ellisp/ellisp.github.io/_posts/2015-12-26-commuting-network.md

 If anyone's wondering why Wellington has so many inbound commuters compared to Auckland, which is much larger, it's just an artefact of boundaries.
 Wellington Region is divided into a number of smaller cities and regions which show up in this sort of data, whereas the Auckland region is a single territorial authority.

 C'est tout.

+### Edits
+Edited 27/12/2015 so the numbers in the tooltip labels include the sums of commuters even when less than 100 - incorrectly omitted in the first version.
+I now use the pre-filtered "TravelAll" object for creating the labels.
+This doesn't make any visual difference, but the numbers were understated before.